-Your bread choices are artisan baguette, sundried tomato bread, bread bowl, caraway rye flatbread, country white bread, focaccia, lavash and the whole wheat breads.
-Possible condiments are dijon mustard, guacamole, roasted red pepper hummus, and roasted red peppers.
+Your bread choices are artisan baguette, sundried tomato bread, bread bowl, caraway rye flatbread, country white bread, focaccia, lavash, and the whole wheat bread.
+Possible condiments are Dijon mustard, guacamole, roasted red pepper hummus, and roasted red peppers.

 There's not much to eat here for vegans.
 Their Morningstar Veggie Burger has both milk and eggs, their oatmeal contains dairy.
 But their French Fries, other than McDonald's, are vegan - be aware that the frier might be shared with other animal-based foods though.

-Their buns and wraps are most always vegan too, and can be filled with veggies.
+Their buns and wraps are almost always vegan and can be filled with veggies only.
 Rumor has it that there's a "Veggie Whopper" that isn't on the menu but known by the employees: all veggies on a bun.
 Also, the French toast sticks, hash browns, and dutch apple pie are supposed to be without any animal products.

 As far as dressings go, you can choose between their zesty apple cider vinaigrette, Polynesian sauce, light Italian, and reduced fat berry balsamic dressing.
 They do also serve a fresh Fruit Cup and Cinnamon Apple Sauce on the kid’s menu.